tywalch/electrodb/README.md

 -------------- | -----------
-model.service  | Name of the application using the entity, used to namespace all entities model.entity   | Name of the entity that the schema represents model.version  | (optional) The version number of the schema, used to namespace keys attributes     | An object containing each attribute that makes up the schema indexes        | An object containing table indexes, including the values for the table's default Partition Key and Sort Key
+model.service  | Name of the application using the entity, used to namespace all entities model.entity   | Name of the entity that the schema represents model.version  | The version number of the schema, used to namespace keys attributes     | An object containing each attribute that makes up the schema indexes        | An object containing table indexes, including the values for the table's default Partition Key and Sort Key